KaiNakamura/SpeedrunShowdown/README.md

 ## Config

 To edit the default configuration of the game edit the [config.yml](https://github.com/KaiNakamura/SpeedrunShowdown/blob/master/src/main/resources/config.yml) file created by the plugin located in plugins\SpeedrunShowdown\config.yml

+## Issues

+To report a bug or to request a feature go [here](https://github.com/KaiNakamura/SpeedrunShowdown/issues)